-Slick got the idea for this after taking LSD and spending hours listening to the Miles Davis album Sketches Of Spain.
+Slick got the idea for this song after taking LSD and spending hours listening to the Miles Davis album Sketches Of Spain.
 The Spanish beat she came up with was also influenced by Ravel's "Bolero."

 This is used in the stage production The Blue Man Group, and appears on their 2003 album The Complex.
-Music is a big part of the show, which features 3 blue guys engaging the audience with a combination of comedy, percussion, and sloppy stunts.
+Music is a big part of the show, which features three blue guys engaging the audience with a combination of comedy, percussion, and sloppy stunts.
 They got a lot of attention when they were used in ads for Intel.

 This was used as the theme song for a 1973 movie called Go Ask Alice.